dcunited001/Spectra/README.md

 it looks like a render encoder only works for like one vertex/fragment function, but that can't be true.
 How would i render hundreds of objects with separate textures, etc?

+#### How to swap out various audio visualizations

+create various pipelineStateDescriptors for each combination of vertex/fragment function.  pipelineStateDescriptors also describe the colorAttachments and depthAttachments

+create map of pipelineState's during initilazation, then pass in renderEncoder and pipelineState to encode(), along with block for encoding vertexBuffers & fragmentBuffers

+#### How to 'reset' a renderEncoder between pipelineState changes

+could reset with a transition block, that defines commands to apply during the transition from one pipelineState to another

+or i could reset to a known default state (for DepthStencilState and RenderPipelineState)

 #### How to manage buffers for multiple objects?

+device.createBuffer for each object?  or concatenate vertex, etc data for groups of objects and pass vertex start/count info for each object.

 #### How to deal with vertex maps?